GEANT/CAT/web/apidoc/files/core/UserAPI.php.txt

         return FALSE;
     }

-    /*
+    /**
      * test if devise is defined and is not hidden.
 If all is fine return extracted information.
+     *
+     * @param string $devId  device id as defined as index in Devices.php
+     * @param array  $device device info as defined in Devices.php
-     * Return FALSE if the device has not been correctly specified */ private function returnDevice($devId, $device) {
+     * @return array|FALSE if the device has not been correctly specified */ private function returnDevice($devId, $device) {
         if (\core\common\Entity::getAttributeValue($device, 'options', 'hidden') !== 1) {